Make America Great Again: Similar slogans used outside the United States

+During the 2023 presidential campaign of Javier Milei in Argentina, his party adopted the slogan MAGA as "Make Argentina Great Again".
+Milei, who is a personal friend and an admirer of Trump, won the election in November 2023.
+Trump sent a congratulatory message to Milei and Argentines using the slogan "Make Argentina Great Again".

 In January 2025, during an Alternative für Deutschland (AfD) campaign rally for the 2025 German federal election, Elon Musk spoke at the event through a video call, reiterating his previous endorsement of the party.
 Following his short speech, Alice Weidel, the leading AfD candidate for the upcoming elections, thanked Musk and used the derived expression "Make Germany great again".
 In February 2025, Indian prime minister Narendra Modi used the derivative "Make India Great Again" during a bilateral meeting with Trump, saying: "Borrowing an expression from the US, our vision for a developed India is to 'Make India Great Again', or MIGA.
 When America and India work together, when it's MAGA plus MIGA, it becomes mega – a mega partnership for prosperity."
 An April 2025 article by The Economist which introduced the impact of the second Trump administration tariffs in China was entitled "How America could end up making China great again".
 In Syria, a billboard was seen in Damascus during the visit of U.S. Republican congressman Cory Mills, displaying the phrase "Make Syria Great Again."
-In an interview with the Jewish Journal on 28 May 2025, Syrian president Ahmed al-Sharaa said he accepted the role to help rebuild Syria, stating, "We have no choice but to succeed", and used the phrase "We must make Syria great again".
+In an interview with the Jewish Journal on May 28, 2025, Syrian president Ahmed al-Sharaa said he accepted the role to help rebuild Syria, stating, "We have no choice but to succeed", and used the phrase "We must make Syria great again".

+In May 2026, when Trump was visiting China, Chinese leader Xi Jinping said that the "great rejuvenation of the Chinese nation" and "Make America great again" can go hand in hand.